Dhanwar, Giridih

+Rajdhanwar (khori mahua) is second largest subdivision in Jharkhand by area (2020.73km2) which is not a district.

 Dhanwar, also known as Rajdhanwar due to it being an erstwhile state under Maharaja Maheshwari prasad narayan deo,is a nagar panchayat in the Dhanwar CD block in the Khori Mahua subdivision of the Giridih district in the Indian state of Jharkhand.
 Khori mahua subdivision is located in Dhanwar.

-Rajdhanwar (Khori mahua) subdivision's population is in between 13 to 14 lakh by 2026.Dhanwar nagar panchayat is formed in 2019.
+Rajdhanwar (Khori mahua) subdivision's population is in between 13 to 14 lakh which is ahead of bermo subdivision in jharkhand by 2026.Now in 2026 Khorimahua subdivision is largest subdivision in population by 2026 leaving behind bermo subdivision in subdivision population in jharkhand.
+This data is for subdivision not for district.
+The subdivision which is not a district.
+Dhanwar nagar panchayat is formed in 2019.
 It is a busiest business destination in the district Giridih.

 Dhanwar is surrounded by river from three sides.
-This town is very famous for Hindu Vedic festival Chhath puja in Jharkhand state.
-The Maharaja of dhanwar started chhath puja on this ghat which today is known as raj ghat.Each year, around 4 lakh people visit Dhanwar “Rajghat" during the festival.
+This town is very famous for Hindu festival Chhath puja in Jharkhand state.
+The Maharaja of dhanwar started chhath puja on this ghat which today is known as raj ghat.
+Each year, around 4 lakh people visit Dhanwar “Rajghat" during the festival.
 Decoration of Rajghat occurs at huge-level that fascinates the visitors.